-Learn more about JGI’s MycoCosm data portal, an interactive collection of sequenced algal genomes, omics data and comparative analysis tools.
+Learn more about JGI’s MycoCosm data portal, an interactive collection of sequenced fungal genomes, omics data and comparative analysis tools.

 Questions and Answers